 For most of the trail, there is fencing that serves as a barrier between the trail and the Boonton Falls.
 The stone bridge itself also has large wire fencing.
 You can see through the fencing.
 As you cross the bridge and head back towards the falls the fencing does not go the full length to the falls.
 If you are hiking with young children or more carefree children take care in this area.

 Both sides of the waterfall did have emergency 911 call boxes.

 I did not see trail markers, but honestly, it would be very hard to get lost.
 The trail is pretty open and wide and it’s easy to see through to the other side.

 The best spot for an unobstructed family picture in front of the falls is going to be towards the end of the loop, the area between the falls and the roadway.
 There was a flat area and I was able to have my boys pose for a picture with the falls along side of them.
 Above at street level there is also an observation platform.

 Hiking Boonton Falls with kids?
-There is a wonderful playground structure.
+There is a wonderful Grace Lord Park playground, that you’ll pass on your way to the waterfalls.
 Give yourself extra time to play because it’s likely your kids are going to want to climb all over it.